 As new JNU VC is appointed, her old tweets about Nathuram Godse, farmers’ protests draw criticism

-Opposition leaders and fact checkers pointed out that Santishree Dhulipudi Pandit has also made derogatory comments about religious minorities.
+Opposition leaders and fact checkers pointed out that Santishree Dhulipudi Pandit has also made derogatory comments about Christians and Muslims.

-Opposition politicians on Monday criticised newly-appointed Jawaharlal Nehru University Vice Chancellor Santishree Dhulipudi Pandit over her old tweets disparaging farmers’ protest and condoning the assassination of Mahatma Gandhi.
+Opposition politicians on Monday criticised newly-appointed Jawaharlal Nehru University Vice Chancellor Santishree Dhulipudi Pandit for her old tweets disparaging the farmers’ protest and condoning the assassination of Mahatma Gandhi.

 The Union education ministry appointed Pandit to the post earlier on Monday.
 She is the first woman to be appointed as the vice chancellor of Jawaharlal Nehru University.